ycdivfx/YCDIVFX_MaxPlus/README.md

 * Add the 'packages' folder to your PYTHONPATH envirnoment variable
 * Edit settings.ini and change the paths
-* maxfb has a depedency on facepy package (https://github.com/jgorset/facepy)
+* maxfb has a depedency on facepy package (https://github.com/jgorset/facepy) and python-requests (http://www.python-requests.org)

 run.py usage
 -------------